 The majority of growing children would benefit from orthodontic treatment but what's the best age for braces?

 The answer is: it depends!
-There are several factors that should be taken intro consideration before making a decision to start orthodontic treatment for your child.
-But before we get into that, there are three important things to know:
+There are several factors that we take intro consideration before making a decision to start orthodontic treatment for your child.
+But before we get into that, there are three important things you should know:

 1. Permanent teeth start growing around age 6